Japanese Public Key Infrastructure (JPKI)

 - Email Subject

-- Enter "Inquiries about the PF business operator system, etc. (name of business operator / group)"
+- Enter "Inquiry about PF Operator System, etc. (Name of operator / organization)"

-- Name of business / organization, name of department, name of person in charge, contact information (email address & phone number)
+- Name of the business / organization, department name, name of the person in charge, contact information (e-mail address & telephone number)

 - Email Subject